Pmod04/progettoSegnali/README.md

 ## Trasmission of an Audio File via Pluto SDR

-> <span style="color:red">In windows bisogna installare il seguente [driver](https://github.com/analogdevicesinc/plutosdr-m2k-drivers-win/releases/download/v0.7/PlutoSDR-M2k-USB-Drivers.exe) per la pluto </span>
+> <span style="color:red">⚠ If you are using windows you must install this [driver](https://github.com/analogdevicesinc/plutosdr-m2k-drivers-win/releases/download/v0.7/PlutoSDR-M2k-USB-Drivers.exe) to be able to communicate with the pluto </span>

 ### Non-encoded AM
 #### Transmit (Matlab) :